hbctraining/scRNA-seq/lessons/modified_SC_quality_control.md

 ## Generating quality metrics

-Notice that Seurat automatically creates some metadata for each of the cells:
+Remember that Seurat automatically creates some metadata for each of the cells:

 ```r
 # Explore merged metadata